 - Dandelion flowers can also be eaten.
-Choose flowers which haven’t bloomed yet as they will have the mildest taste.
+Choose flowers that haven’t bloomed yet, as they will have the mildest taste.

-Acorns are a great urban edible plant because they are so full of protein.
-The problem is that they contain tannins which make them incredibly bitter and also will upset your stomach.
+Acorns are a great urban edible plant because they are full of protein.
+The problem is that they contain tannins which make them incredibly bitter and will upset your stomach.

 You must leach out the tannins before you eat acorns!

-We have a great post on how to prepare acorns to make them edible.
-Basically, you need to shell them first (you can do this in bulk by smashing a bunch of acorns with a big rock and then separating out the meat from the shells).
+We have a great post on preparing acorns to make them edible.
+You need to shell them first (you can do this in bulk by smashing a bunch of acorns with a big rock and then separating the meat from the shells).

-To leach out the tannins, just soak the acorns in some warm water for a few hours.
+Soak the acorns in warm water for a few hours to leach out the tannins.
 Toss the water and then taste the acorns.
 If they are still bitter, repeat the soaking process until they don’t taste bitter anymore.

 This is one of my favorite urban edible plants.
 It is chock full of vitamins and minerals like iron and magnesium.
-Pick the small leaves at the top as they have a nice mild taste.
+Pick the small leaves at the top, which have a pleasant mild taste.
 The bigger leaves are more bitter but still edible.

-Just make sure you wear gloves while picking them or you will have stings all over your hands (if you don’t have gloves, just put plastic bags over them instead).
+Make sure you wear gloves while picking them, or you will have stings all over your hands (if you don’t have gloves, just put plastic bags over them instead).
 Once you cook the nettles, they don’t sting anymore.
-Great for stir-fry or steamed.
+Great for stir-frying or steaming.

 Fiddlehead ferns are just ferns that haven’t become ferns yet.
 If you live in New England, you might be able to find fiddlehead ferns during their short season in spring.

-They are incredibly tasty and have a nice crunch to them when eaten raw.
-Plus, they are one of the few greens my kid actually likes to eat (probably because they look so friggin’ cool).
+They are delicious and have a nice crunch to them when eaten raw.

 Prickly Pear Cactus

-In the western parts of the USA, you can find prickly pear cacti growing in the wild, and people often have them in their gardens.
-So, when SHFT, go ahead and eat your neighbors garden!
+In the western parts of the USA, prickly pear cacti grow in the wild, and people often have them in their gardens.
+So, when SHFT, go ahead and eat your neighbor’s garden!
 Both the fruit and the paddles are edible.
-Obviously, you’ve got to cut the prickles off first 😉
+You’ve got to cut the prickles off first 😉